Springer Center for Internships

 - Recognition at various events in Spring 2016

-If you had an outstanding experience as a registered co-op or intern during 2014 and meet the application guidelines, please consider applying for the award.
+If you have an outstanding experience as a registered co-op or intern during 2016 and meet the application guidelines, please consider applying for the award.
 Guidelines and applications will be available for the 2016 Outstanding Co-op/Intern of the Year Award during the spring semester of 2016.
-Eligible applicants must successfully complete a registered internship course with the Smith Career Center during 2015 and must be a continuing student in the spring of 2016.
-For more information, please contact David Schwartz (firstname.lastname@example.org) at the Smith Career Center.Previous Outstanding Co-op/Intern of the Year Award Winners
+Eligible applicants must successfully complete a registered internship course with the Smith Career Center during 2016 and must be a continuing student in the spring of 2017.
+For more information, please contact David Schwartz at the Smith Career Center.Previous Outstanding Co-op/Intern of the Year Award Winners